southeo/C3G_Search_Project/README.md

 # C3G_Search_Project
-Compares user input to online EBI database and returns the location of the queried files.
+Compares user input to online EBI database and returns the location of the queried files on Beluga.

 ## Valid Search Parameters
 Search parameters must be in the first line of the query file.
 Searches must include at least one of these parameters, copied exactly.